Using Prescription Medicine Other Than How It's Prescribed: What to Know

 You may become addicted

-Misusing prescription medicine can lead to addiction.
-Addiction includes:
+Using prescription medicine the wrong way can lead to addiction.
+This means:

-Needing more and more of the medicine to get the same effect (tolerance).
+You need more and more of the medicine to get the same effect.
+This is called tolerance.

 You may put your health in danger